 Codee – C/C++/Fortran

 Codee is a programming development tool to help improve the performance of C/C++/Fortran applications on multicore CPUs and GPUs using OpenMP.
-Codee Static Code Analyzer provides a systematic predictable approach to enforce the parallel programming coding rules of the Open Catalog of Best Practices for Performance (www.codee.com/catalog/).
+Codee Static Code Analyzer provides a systematic predictable approach to enforce the parallel programming coding rules of the Open Catalog of Best Practices for Modernization and Optimization (https://github.com/codee-com/open-catalog).
 It also provides Coding Assistant capabilities to enable semi-automatic source code rewriting using OpenMP directives for vectorization, multithreading and offloading.
 Overall, it helps novice programmers write OpenMP codes at the expert level.
-Codee’s integrations with IDEs and CI/CD frameworks through standard data exchange file formats make it possible to Shift Left Performance.
+Codee’s integrations with IDEs and CI/CD frameworks through standard data exchange file formats enabling optimization improvements earlier in the development cycle.
+Read More.

 Extrae – C, C++.
 Fortran, Java, Python